Skip to main content Skip to navigation

 Jorge Fernández Fernández

-I am a third year PhD student in the Astronomy and Astrophysics group at the University of Warwick.
+I am a fourth year PhD student in the Astronomy and Astrophysics group at the University of Warwick.
 My supervisor is Prof. Peter Wheatley.
-I am studying how the evolution of close-in exoplanets is affected by the high energy radiation coming from their host stars.
+I am studying how the evolution of close-in exoplanets is affected by the X-rays emitted by their host stars.

 Research Interests